itesla/ipsl/README.md

 You can find more information in our [**documentation**](http://openipsl.readthedocs.io/en/latest/user-guide/get-started.html).

 The OpenIPSL contains the models developed by SmarTS Lab during the iTesla project, and necesssary models that were publically released or implemented by RTE and AIA, that we can maintain properly.
-Note that several models have been removed from what it is available in iPSL (see [here](https://github.com/OpenIPSL/OpenIPSL/pull/10)).
+Note that several models have been removed from those that are available in iPSL (see [here](https://github.com/OpenIPSL/OpenIPSL/pull/10)).
 We have removed all models that are dependent on a specific software tool from the power systems domain that we don't have access for Software-to-Software validation, and those that require us to have access to closed (and expensive) standards that we don't have money to buy in order to maintain them (i.e. IEC Wind Turbine models).

 ## Documentation: